 Monday 2pm comes and goes and no one shows up nor did I receive any heads up from her.
 Then at 2:10pm a male agent from her brokerage shows up with some absurd excuse: “the buyer got stuck in a cab and couldn’t make it, so I wanted to stop by just as a courtesy.”
 Pretty bold lie considering I asked him to his face “who are you, you are clearly not an Amy?”
 He then proceeded to come in and try to pitch me their listing services.
 It’s unbelievable.
 I straight up told him to leave.

-This is another gem of a story direct from a Hauseit Agent Assisted FSBO client:
+Here is another gem of a story direct from a Hauseit Assisted FSBO client who originally listed via the traditional FSBO route:

 Unfortunately, in either scenario, whether the traditional NYC FSBO home seller chooses to engage buyers’ agents or not, they will be bound to be harassed by a large portion of the 50,000 licensed real estate agents in NYC who do not have clients and who have been trained to target FSBOs as a source of potential clients.

-Oh really, then how did you find it and manage to reach out?
 This is one of the most humorous and infantile of common real estate agent lies in NYC.
-This statement is even more juvenile when made to an Agent Assisted FSBO home seller whose listing has been syndicated from RLS automatically to all the various RLS vendors like OLR, Nestio, RealPlus and RealtyMX.
+This statement is even more juvenile when made to a Hauseit Assisted FSBO home seller whose listing has been syndicated from RLS automatically to all the various RLS vendors like OLR, Nestio, RealPlus and RealtyMX.

 The larger NYC brokerages may have their own proprietary listings databases (i.e. Taxi, Limo etc.) which pull data from RLS and other sources like StreetEasy and Zillow in order to be as comprehensive as possible.
 This makes sense as brokers will want as comprehensive a list of properties as possible for their buyer clients, even traditional FSBO listings.